 Barred owls are amazing hunters, beautiful animals, and a treat to see if you’re ever lucky enough.
 Wanting to catch a glimpse of these beautiful predators is not reserved for bird-watchers alone.
 You may find Barred owls have been right under your nose, but because their plumage is perfect for blending, you will never have known it.
 We gathered 30 facts about Barred Owls to help you learn more about this raptor and possibly even increase your chances of identifying one.

-1. Barred owls got their name because of the vertical bars and horizontal bars on their abdomen and chest.
+1. Barred owls got their name because of the brown, horizontal bars on their abdomen and chest.

-2. Barred owls are also referred to or known as the striped owl, Northern barred owl, or even sometimes a hoot owl.
+2. Barred owls have a few nick-names, including the striped owl, Northern barred owl, or even sometimes hoot owl or eight-hooter-owl.

 3. Their scientific name is Strix varia.

-5. Their eyes are tube-shaped, like binoculars, giving them excellent depth perception and large eyes to help more light get in during the night, giving them better vision than even humans at night.
-A Barred Owls eyes are one perfect adaptation that has made these birds perfect predators.
+5. Their eyes are tube-shaped, like binoculars, giving them excellent depth perception.
+Plus, large eyes help more light get in during the night, giving them better dark vision than humans.

 6. Barred owls have excellent hearing but did you know they have asymmetrical ears to triangulate sound?
 One ear is located higher on the head and the other lower.
-This helps them hear their preys’ precise location.
+This helps them use sound to pinpoint their preys’ precise location.

 8. Barred Owls hunt small mammals, birds, amphibians, reptiles, even large insects and fish.

-9. Barred owls are large with rounded heads, mottled brown and white all over with dark eyes almost black.
+9. Adult Barred Owls are large with rounded heads, a gray face, mottled gray and white plumage and black eyes.

-13. Barred Owls have a distinctive hooting described as the “Who cooks for you?
+13. Barred Owls have a distinctive 8-note hoot, described as sounding like “Who cooks for you?
 Who cooks for you-all?”

-15. People believe the Barred owl is symbolic of protection.
+15. Some people believe the Barred owl is symbolic of protection.